Dr. Jason Avakian

 It is my passion to blend the best of my physical therapy studies with years of training in the gym to create the best version of you.
 The goal is simple, to move you along the spectrum from limited movement and in pain, to maximum performance of the activity you would like to do.
 If it’s getting back to a sport, a particular fitness goal, or just being able to pick up your kids, I have dedicated my life to the science of knowing how to reach those goals in the shortest amount of time.

-I hope this short bio will help you understand that I take your pain and your success in treatment very seriously and I am very grateful that you have trusted me to help you in your journey to healing and becoming a better physical version of you.
+I hope this short bio will help you understand that I take your pain and your success in treatment very seriously and I am very grateful that you have trusted me and my team to help you in your journey to healing and becoming a better physical version of yourself.